 Swim Test – Conservation Wardens regularly work near and on the water, and are therefore expected to be able to swim and perform some water-related tasks.
 Candidates need to pass the following swim tests in order to move on in the hiring process.

 Successful candidates who pass all of the fitness testing and rank highest in the exam are selected to enter the background phase of the hiring process.
 The background investigation phase takes several months, and is very extensive.
 Background investigators review past employment, past residences, relationships, school records, criminal records, traffic history, military records, financial history and former background investigations done by other agencies.
 Investigators are trained to look for omissions and inconsistencies.
 The most important part of the background investigation is honesty.
 No one is perfect, but lying about even a small mistake can remove you from consideration.

 All candidates who pass the background investigation will be asked to participate in the final step in the hiring process – the interview.
 The majority of the interview questions will pertain to the job and will be the same for every candidate.
-The remaining questions will be pulled from your background investigation, and will only pertain to you and your ability to do the job.

 The top candidates from the interview will be given conditional offers!
 Before this conditional offer becomes official, a candidate must pass a medical and psychological exam.
 The medical exam includes a drug screening, physical exam, hearing and vision tests.
 The psychological screening includes a questionnaire, written assessment and an interview with a psychologist.
 A conditional offer may be rescinded if any of the medical or psychological screenings are not passed.